 In 2010 Rachael took it upon herself to further her career, and was accepted onto the MSc McTimoney Manipulation, with the McTimoney College of Chiropractic, and the Univeristy of Wales.

-As a fully qualified McTimoney Animal Manipulator, Rachael works to achieve the best possible treatment for your horse or dog.
-Rachael also continues to further her education, updating treatments methods, attending CDP days, and building stong working relationships with Veterinary practices and clients.
+As a fully qualified McTimoney Equine Manipulator, Rachael works to achieve the best possible treatment for your horse.
+Rachael also continues to further her education, updating treatment methods and modalities, attending CDP courses, and building stong working relationships with Veterinary practices and clients.

-Since opening the practice Rachael has built a strong client base, working with owners and animals across the East midlands.
-Her customers range from grassroots riders and their horses, all the way up to Grand Prix dressage horses and HOYS contenders.
+Since opening the practice Rachael has built a strong client base, working with owners, and their horses, across the East midlands.
+Her customers range from grassroots riders, all the way up to Grand Prix dressage horses and HOYS competitors.
 All of which are treated as the individual animals they are, and given the very best of Rachaels knowledge and expertise.

 In 2015 Rachael achieved the great privialge of becoming a Petplan Equine sponsored rider.
 This continued into 2016, and then in 2017 changed to an Ambassadorship, in which Rachael managed to continue her role.